 M.A., Theology, Religions and Cultures, University of Montreal, Canada

-Higher Diploma (DES) Plastic Arts-Religious Arts and Icons’ Restoration, ALBA-University of Balamand, Lebanon
+Higher Diploma (DES) Fine Arts – Concentration: Religious Arts and Icons’ Restoration, ALBA-University of Balamand, Lebanon

 Dr. Chrabieh, also known as Dr. Pamela Chrabieh Badine, completed her doctoral dissertation in 2005 at the University of Montreal on sectarianism, interfaith dialogue and religions-politics relations in Lebanon, followed by two post-doctoral researches from 2005 to 2008 on war memory, youth and peacebuilding, financed by the University of Montreal and the Social Sciences and Humanities Research Council of Canada.

-Her research interests include war memory and peacebuilding, interfaith/intercultural relations, diversity management, peace education, politics-religions relations in Southwestern Asia, theology of dialogue, gender and women’s studies in Southwestern Asia, migration studies, religious arts and youth contributions to art and peace.
+Her research interests include war memory and peacebuilding, interfaith/intercultural relations, diversity management, peace education, politics-religions relations in Southwestern Asia, theology of dialogue, gender and women’s studies in Southwestern Asia, migration studies, food studies, religious arts, cultural heritage preservation and youth contributions to art and peace.

-Dr. Chrabieh has an extensive experience in the organization of colloquia, academic conferences, cultural events, panels and art workshops, such as currently with the American University in Dubai (Middle Eastern Studies) and the Christian Academic Forum for Citizenship in the Arab World (as a member of the executive committee), and previously with: the Centre for Lebanese Studies (Oxford University, UK), the Fédération Internationale des Universités Catholiques, the Faculté de Théologie et de Sciences des Religions (University of Montreal), the Global Congress World’s Religions after September 11 (Montreal), the Rencontre de l’Association des Iconographes de Montréal, the Middle Eastern Studies Association (MESA), etc.
+Dr. Chrabieh has an extensive experience in the organization of colloquia, academic conferences, cultural events, panels and art workshops, such as with the American University in Dubai (Middle Eastern Studies) and the Christian Academic Forum for Citizenship in the Arab World – CAFCAW, as a member of the executive committee -, and the Centre for Lebanese Studies (Oxford University, UK), the Fédération Internationale des Universités Catholiques, the Faculté de Théologie et de Sciences des Religions (University of Montreal), the Global Congress World’s Religions after September 11 (Montreal), the Rencontre de l’Association des Iconographes de Montréal, and the Middle Eastern Studies Association (MESA).

-Artist-painter since 1995, Dr. Chrabieh’s artwork has been mainly exhibited in Canada and Lebanon, and recently in the UAE.
+Artist-painter since 1995, Dr. Chrabieh’s artwork has been mainly exhibited in Canada, Lebanon and the United Arab Emirates.
 Activist for peacebuilding and human rights/women’s rights since 1995, she has been a member of several local and international organizations.
 She founded in 2012 an online platform for Southwestern Asian artists and authors named ‘Red Lips High Heels’ (blog and Facebook page), intellectually and creatively engaged for peace and human rights/women’s rights.

 Selected as one of the 100 most influential women in Lebanon (Women Leaders Directory 2013, Smart Center and Women in Front, Beirut), and ‘Most Exceptional Teaching Fellow’ in 2008 (University of Montreal), Dr. Chrabieh won several national and regional prizes in Canada (including Forces Avenir Université de Montréal, Forces Avenir Québec, Prix Lieutenant-Gouverneur du Québec).